masnes/financial_calculators/README.md

 CAGR is simple enough.
 However, what if you started with 10,000 of something, then added an additional amount per year (say 1,000 more).
 This happens a lot with money and retirement accounts.
-It then becomes much more difficult to determine.
-This program will estimate the average yearly return with a high degree of accuracy (should be accurate to +/- 0.01% for most usage cases).
+CAGR then becomes much more difficult to determine.
+This program will estimate the average yearly return with a high degree of accuracy for such accounts.
+It should be accurate to +/- 0.01% for most usage cases.

 Usage: